 I am currently a doctoral student in the Suding Lab at the University of Colorado in beautiful Boulder, CO.
 Before that, I worked on drivers of seedling recruitment in Oregon rangelands (M.S.) and trait-based ecology in California coastal sage scrub systems with the Funk Lab at Chapman University.

-A hugely important personal priority is mentoring students in research and management-related experiences (especially those underrepresented in STEM).
-For more on this, or opportunities to work with me, check out my Teaching & Student Mentorship page.
+Mentoring students in research and management-related experiences has always been an important priority of mine (especially for students underrepresented in STEM).
+For more on this and student opportunities to get involved in our research, check out my Teaching & Student Mentorship page.

 julie.e.larson [at] colorado [dot] edu